 Image caption.
 Wiring technique needs to be practiced.

 Wiring is a basic technique which needs to be practiced.
-I do not claim to be an expert "wirer" in any way but I see shocking wiring more often than I care to say.
 If you cannot master to some extent this basic technique then you are going to be very frustrated with bonsai as wiring is a fundamental technique in the Japanese form of bonsai.
 Here are a few basic wiring tips in video format I will share with you.

 When you want to place a curve in a branch then try to place the wire on the outside of the bend so that it can support the bend.
 Experiment with this suggestion.
 Try wiring a branch with wire on the inside and another on the outside of the area where you want to make a bend.
 Now bend these branches and see how much further you can bend the one where the wire supports the bend without incurring any cracking.